NitBravoA92/hello-microverse/README.md

 ### Prerequisites

-You need to have Node.js and NPM installed on your machine to work on this project.
+You need to have Node.js and NPM installed on your machine to install and run this project.
 If you don't have them installed yet, check this link: [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Install